Rebecca Hazlewood

-Rebecca Jane Hazlewood is a British actress of Anglo-Indian descent.
-She is known for portraying transgender prisoner Arun Parmar in the ITV drama Bad Girls (2005–2006), call centre worker Asha in the NBC sitcom Outsourced (2010–2011), and Kamilah Al-Jamil in The Good Place (2016–2020).
-Her film credits include Equals (2015) and The Beekeeper (2024) opposite Jason Statham.
+Rebecca Jane Hazlewood is a British actress of Anglo-Indian descent with mixed Sikh, Afghan, and Iranian heritage.
+She is known for her role as Asha in the NBC sitcom Outsourced (2010–2011), described by Variety as a "superb" breakout performance, recurring as Kamilah Al-Jamil in the NBC comedy The Good Place (2016–2020), and portraying Stephanie Kercher in the Hulu miniseries The Twisted Tale of Amanda Knox (2025).